 Two species of migratory fish have been stocked in the Saco River, Atlantic salmon and American shad.
 Salmon have been stocked annually since 1982 with the most intense stocking occurring in the 1990's.
 Since 2000, the level of releases for a variety of salmon life stages has fluctuated.
 Among the life stages stocked, fry and smolts have been utilized most regularly (Table 4).
 The majority of habitat accessible for stocking throughout the drainage in Maine, as designated in the 1987 Management Plan, is stocked by the MASC and the SRSC.
 Observed increases in the proportion of wild origin adult salmon returning to the Saco River likely are due to increased fry stocking.
-Based upon results to date, the Saco River FAAC has determined that the management goals and objectives of the Atlantic salmon stocking will continue and that future releases of the various Atlantic salmon life stages into Maine waters will be similar to or increase in numbers compared with stockings undertaken in recent years.
+Based upon results to date, the Saco River FAAC has determined that the management goals and objectives of the Atlantic salmon restoration program for the Saco River are valid.
+It is anticipated that salmon stocking will continue and that future releases of the various Atlantic salmon life stages into Maine waters will be similar to or increase in numbers compared with stockings undertaken in recent years.